harsha-050/Project-hub-with-smart-scheduler/README.md

 ### Backend APIs (Render)
 Both APIs are containerized and deployed on Render with automatic deployments.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👤 Author

 **Harsha**
 - GitHub: [@harsha-050](https://github.com/harsha-050)

-## 🙏 Acknowledgments

-- React community for excellent documentation
-- ASP.NET Core team for the robust framework
-- Render for free hosting services
-- GitHub for GitHub Pages hosting

----

-⭐ Star this repo if you find it helpful!